The hearing monoculture rejects those who can't hear

 Calling us broken is the easy way out.
 Demanding that people match culture is simpler than changing culture to support people—tech does the former all the time in the name of “culture fit.”
 Perceiving us as less valuable justifies the refusal to accommodate minority needs.

 Fixing culture starts with small steps.
 Make accessibility a priority—part of your product cycle.
-Assume people with disabilities will be present at your events and accommodate us with captionists.
+Assume people with disabilities will be present at your events and accommodate us.
 Tear out ableism from our language, eliminating idioms like “falling on deaf ears” that equate deafness with ignorance.
 Recognize communication friction exists, and that connecting with us—people with expertise and opinions and emotions—means working through that friction, always.

 The friction is different for everyone, so ask what we need.
 Event attendees may require ASL interpreters, students may ask for Cued Speech transliterators, employees may ask for CART services, clients may need transcripts.
 Even more, recognize that we can grow up with a sign language other than ASL or grow up not knowing a sign language at all.